Elasticsearch MCP server

 export ELASTICSEARCH_PASSWORD="test123"

-# Start the SSE server (default: http://127.0.0.1:8000/sse)
+# Start server (default: http://127.0.0.1:8000/sse)

 uvx elasticsearch-mcp-server --transport sse

-# Or with custom host/port/path
+# Or with custom host, port, path

 uvx elasticsearch-mcp-server --transport sse --host 0.0.0.0 --port 8000 --path /sse

-For Streamable HTTP
+Using Streamable HTTP Transport

 export ELASTICSEARCH_HOSTS="https://localhost:9200"